-The trading market for our Class A Common Stock will rely in part on the research and reports that industry or financial analysts publish about the us or our business.
-We will not control these analysts.
+The trading market for our Class A Common Stock relies in part on the research and reports that industry or financial analysts publish about us or our business.
 If one or more of the analysts who do cover us downgrade our stock or industry, or the stock of any of our competitors, or publish inaccurate or unfavorable research about our business, the price of our stock could decline.
 If one or more of these analysts ceases coverage of us or fails to publish reports on us regularly, we could lose visibility in the market, which in turn could cause our stock price or trading volume to decline.

-We will face significant expenses and administrative burdens as a public company, which could have an adverse effect on our business, financial condition and results of operations.
+We face significant expenses and administrative burdens as a public company, which could have an adverse effect on our business, financial condition and results of operations.

 As a publicly-traded company, we now face increased legal, accounting, administrative and other costs and expenses that we did not incur as a private company.
 The Sarbanes-Oxley Act of 2002 or the Sarbanes-Oxley Act, including the requirements of Section 404, to the extent applicable to us, as well as rules and regulations subsequently implemented by the SEC, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the rules and regulations promulgated and to be promulgated thereunder, the PCAOB and the securities exchanges, impose additional reporting and other obligations on public companies.
 Compliance with public company requirements may increase costs and make certain activities more time consuming.
-It may also be more expensive to obtain director and officer liability insurance.